SofiaNavarro/language_analytics_SofiaN/Assignment 1/README.md

 ```
 chmod +x create_visual_venv.sh
 ```
 This bash script should now have upgraded to the latest version of pip as well as installed the packages from the requirements.txt.
-Furhtermore, the bash script also creates a folder in the visual_data folder called A1_output.
+Furhtermore, the bash script also creates a folder in the language_data folder called A1_output.

 Make sure you are still in the 'Assignment 1' folder, and activate the virtual environment by typing:
 ```